ngray122/burger_town/README.md

 # BurgerTown

-> BurgerTown is a UI created with ReactApp that utilizes the [Bob's Burgers API](https://www.bobsburgersapi.com/) to access all things Bob's Burgers.
+> BurgerTown is a User Interface created with ReactApp that utilizes the [Bob's Burgers API](https://www.bobsburgersapi.com/) to access all things Bob's Burgers.

 ## Install